Copyright Information

 Additional Information for Authors

-Under the terms of Green Open Access in GSA’s Open Access Policy, authors may post a copy of the accepted (i.e., post-peer review) version of their published paper (along with a link to the article online at www.gsapubs.org and the citation from the published article) in a repository of their choice or to their personal website after the relevant embargo period has passed.
-The embargo period will be 12 months from formal online publication.
-GSA's final version (the published PDF) cannot be posted under the terms of Green Open Access.
+Under the terms of Green Open Access in GSA's Open Access Policy, authors may post a copy of the accepted (i.e., post–peer review) version of their paper (along with a link to the article online at www.gsapubs.org) in a repository of their choice or to their personal website (including under a CC-BY license) as soon as it has been formally accepted by GSA.
+GSA’s final version (the published PDF) cannot be posted under the terms of Green Open Access.

 Open Access Content

-In January 2018, Lithosphere and Geosphere became gold open access journals, and all papers published from January 2018 on are published under either the Creative Commons license CC-BY-NC or CC-BY (https://creativecommons.org/).
+In January 2018, Geosphere became a gold open access journal, and all papers published from January 2018 on are published under either the Creative Commons license CC-BY-NC or CC-BY (https://creativecommons.org/).
 Papers published before January 2018 are freely accessible online, but copyright may apply.
-If you want to use material from Geosphere or Lithosphere, or from any open access papers in Geology, GSA Bulletin, or GSA books, check the paper for its copyright or Creative Commons status.
+If you want to use material from Geosphere, or from any open access papers in Geology, GSA Bulletin, or GSA books, check the paper for its copyright or Creative Commons status.

 • CC-BY-NC: Allows anyone to copy, redistribute, remix, transform, and build upon the contribution, in any format or medium, as long as the contribution and authors are credited, a link to the license is provided, any changes made from the original are indicated, and no suggestion is made by others that the authors endorse the use.
 The material may not be used for commercial purposes (generally defined as primarily intended for or directed toward commercial advantage or monetary compensation).